kteska/pokedex-vue/README.md

 ## Functionalities

-The Pokedex by Katarzyna Teska application allows to display a list of pokemons, which includes pagination.
+The Pokedex application allows to display a list of pokemons, which includes pagination.
 On the main page there are cards with pokemons, buttons for navigating through the list, a field for entering the name of the searched pokemon and a button to go to the page with filtering by types.